Does the BSIT program lead to professional certifications?

 What online publications are available?

 The Spahr Engineering Library's web site provides online access to many computing publications.
 These include the ACM Digital Library, the IEEE Xplore journals and proceedings since 1998, and many other electronic journals and databases.
 Online publications are accessible from anywhere on campus.
 Regardless of location, all computing books, journals, and conference proceedings are listed in the library's online catalog.
 The same is true of all library materials at KU in every field of engineering.
 The catalog gives the location of each and every item.
-Librarians at the KU Edwards Campus can assist you in locating online materials from the Spahr Engineering Library.
+Online librarians can assist you in locating online materials from the Spahr Engineering Library.